 “Emailing my subscribers is the one most effective method that works for me whenever I promote anything; blog posts are no exception.

 It all depends on how effective the email list is.
-Just having a list of 100K subscribers won’t do the trick.
+Just having a list of 100K subscribers won’t do the trick, although I’m sure it would help immensely.
 You have to do everything necessary to engage with your list and send them highly useful stuff.

 Assuming you do that already, I can guarantee you that this will work :)”